 Here are the three formats most common in Canada:

-- Chronological resume formats list your jobs starting with the most recent and are ideal if you have a steady work history you want to showcase.
+- Chronological resume formats list your jobs from most recent to oldest and are ideal if you have a steady work history you want to showcase.

-- Functional resume formats emphasize your skills rather than your job history, perfect for career changers, individuals with gaps in their employment or newcomers to the workforce.
+- Functional resume formats emphasize your skills rather than your job history, making them ideal for career changers, individuals with employment gaps, or newcomers to the workforce.

 - Combination resume formats blend the strengths of chronological and functional resumes, starting with your skills and achievements before listing your job history in reverse-chronological order.
-This format suits those at the midlevel of their career who want to highlight a consistent work history alongside key skills.
+This format suits mid-level professionals who want to highlight a consistent work history alongside key skills.

-If you’re concerned about your resume formatting, consider using a template.
-Templates come in a variety of styles — from modern and creative to simple and professional — and provide a structured layout that can help organize your information clearly and efficiently.
+If you're concerned about your resume formatting, consider using an ATS-friendly resume template.
+Templates come in a variety of styles and provide a structured layout that helps organize your information so it's clear and readable by applicant tracking systems (ATS).
 Using a resume template can give your Canadian resume the polish it needs.

 2. Include contact info in your header